renpy/renpy/sphinx/source/config.rst

 .. var:: config.hide = renpy.hide

-    A function that is called when the hide statement is executed.
+    A function that is called when the :ref:`hide statement <hide-statement>` is executed.
 This should take the same arguments as renpy.hide.

 .. var:: config.imagemap_auto_function = ...

-    A function that expands the `auto` property of a screen language imagebutton or imagemap statement into displayable.
-It takes the value of the auto property, and the desired image, one of:
-    "insensitive", "idle", "hover", "selected_idle", "selected_hover",
+    A function that expands the `auto` property of a screen language :ref:`imagebutton <sl-imagebutton>` or :ref:`imagemap <sl-imagemap>`
+    statement into a displayable.
+It takes the value of the auto property, and the desired image, one of: "insensitive", "idle", "hover", "selected_idle", "selected_hover", or "ground".
-    or "ground".
 It should return a displayable or None.

-    The default implementation formats the auto property with the desired image, and then checks if the computed filename exists.
+    The default implementation formats the `auto` property with the desired image, and then checks if the computed filename exists.

 .. var:: config.imagemap_cache = True